e3stpavel/astro-nanointl/README.md

 //  or src/locales/ru.json
 //  or locales/greetings/ru.json
 //  or src/locales/greetings/ru.json
+// all of the above are valid paths
+//  but not:
+//  public/locales/ru.json
 {
   "greetings": { // 'greetings' is componentName
     "hello": "Привет" // this is a transaltion object